 Investments optimally should have a strong mix of all asset classes.
 It is smart to diversify your investment among the various asset classes.
 The technique of allocating money across assets classes is termed as ‘Asset Allocation’.

-For instance, a young professional may be able take a higher amount of risk given his age and years of investment available to him.
-Typically investor should allocate around 70% of his investable amount in Equity, 20% in Precious metals, and the rest in Fixed income investments.
+For instance, a young professional may be able to take a higher amount of risk given his age and years of investment available to him.
+Typically investors should allocate around 70% of their investable amount in Equity, 20% in Precious metals, and the rest in Fixed income investments.